 The transport consists of a transport object (RequestsTransport), but also tooling for handling retries.
-It is possible to either register custom retry check methods, or to override the RetryPolicy used by the transport in order to customize this behavior.
+It is possible to either register custom retry check methods, or to override the Transport used by a client in order to customize this behavior.

 Transport